mammuth/aws-streaming-server-adapter/README.md

 ### Usage

-If you intend to use this, you'll likely do some adjustments to the configurations of the crated resources (it currently does audio-only HLS with a biased configuration for adaptive streaming and available bitrates)
+If you intend to use this, you'll likely want to do some adjustments to the configurations of the created resources (it currently does audio-only HLS with a biased configuration for adaptive streaming and available bitrates)